msmith0913/twine-annotation/README.md

 ## Story Tab

 This contains all the data you can change about the story as a whole.
-It includes:

-- **TODO**
+It is a single line of content (below the header line), and includes the following:

+- **ScrollType** -- The type of ScrollyStory
+  - left-side - the scroll text is displayed on the left and the sticky images are on the right
+  - center-overlap (Not yet available) - the text scroll ups the center on top of the sticky content, which fills the full width of the screen.
+- **Title** - the title of the page, displayed as Header (H1) at the top of the page
+- **Subtitle** - an optional subtitle, displayed below the title
+- **EndText** - text that can go at the end of page, after the scrolly content has ended, if you to wrap up the story.

 ## Steps Tab